Skip to main content

 This cascade begins with the perception of a threat.
 The amygdala, the brain’s threat detection center, signals the hypothalamus to release Corticotropin-Releasing Hormone (CRH).
 CRH then stimulates the pituitary gland to release Adrenocorticotropic Hormone (ACTH), which in turn signals the adrenal glands to produce cortisol.

 In an acute situation, this is a life-saving adaptation.
 When the stressor is a persistent, year-long wellness metric that an individual is struggling to meet, this system can become chronically activated, leading to a state of hypercortisolism.
-This sustained elevation of is a potent disruptor of systemic homeostasis.
+This sustained elevation of cortisol is a potent disruptor of systemic homeostasis.

 What Is the Metabolic Price of Chronic HPA Axis Activation?